comp-phys-marc/comp-phys-marc/README.md

 <summary>Quantum computing projects</summary>
 <br>

   - Especially open source!
-A success story is my recent collaboration with [@seankim658](https://github.com/seankim658) on updating [QASM-TS](https://github.com/comp-phys-marc/qasm-ts) to a new vresion supporting the full OpenQASM 3.0 spec.
+A success story is my recent collaboration with [@seankim658](https://github.com/seankim658) on updating [QASM-TS](https://github.com/comp-phys-marc/qasm-ts) to a new version supporting the full OpenQASM 3.0 spec.
 It is now in the hands of hundreds of users.
 </details>

 <details>